Akhmami/components/posts/create-reusable-blade-component-work-with-alpine-or-livewire-out-of-the-box.md

 id: two-way-data-bindings
 title: Master Two-Way Data Binding for Universal TALL Stack Components
 slug: master-two-way-data-binding-universal-tall-stack-components
-excerpt: Building Blade components that work seamlessly with both Livewire's wire:model and Alpine's x-model isn't magic—it's a pattern.
-Learn the exact architecture that makes your components framework-agnostic, from simple inputs to complex interactive widgets.
+excerpt: Building Blade components that work seamlessly with both Livewire's wire:model and Alpine's x-model isn't magic? it's a pattern.
+Learn the exact architecture that we follow at sheafui's work, for building complex component that feels native to livewire or alpine, so you can use by just throwing wire:model or x-model there.
 author: mohamed charrafi
 created_at: 11-12-2025
 published_at: 12-11-2025